Promises and Pitfalls of Threshold-based Auto-labeling: Introduction

-An auto-labeling system tries to produce accurately labeled data using a given machine learning model while minimizing the cost of obtaining labels from humans.
-However, model outputs are often incorrect, leading to errors in datasets.
-The impact of these errors is further exacerbated due to the fact that the shelf life of datasets is longer than those of models.
-For example, ImageNet, which is a high-quality labeled dataset created mainly using human annotations, continues to be a benchmark for many computer vision tasks~\cite{deng2009imagenet} fifteen years after its initial development.
+Auto-labeling systems aim to label unlabeled data using predictions from ML models that are often trained on small amounts of human labeled data which can produce incorrect labels.
+The shelf life of datasets is longer than those of models, e.g., ImageNet continues to be a benchmark for many computer vision tasks~\citep{deng2009imagenet} fifteen years after its initial development.
 As a result, to reliably train new models on auto-labeled datasets and deploy them, we need a thorough understanding of how reliable the datasets output by these auto-labeling systems are.

-Most of the widely used commercial auto-labeling systems~\cite{sgt,Samsung-SDS} are largely opaque with limited public information on their functionality.
+Unfortunately, many widely used commercial auto-labeling systems~\citep{sgt, Samsung-SDS} are largely opaque with limited public information on their functionality.
 It is therefore unclear whether the quality of the datasets obtained can be trusted.
-To address this, we study the high-level workflow of a popular \emph{threshold-based} auto-labeling system (see Figure \ref{fig:al-system}).
-Such systems usually work iteratively.
-At a high level, in each iteration, the system trains a model on currently available human labeled data and decides to label certain parts of unlabeled data using the current trained model by finding high accuracy regions using validation data.
+To address this, we study the high level workflow of a popular \emph{threshold-based} auto-labeling (TBAL) system (see Figure \ref{fig:al-system}).
+We emphasize that our goal is to understand such systems and their performance---not to promote them as a superior alternative to other approaches.
+Our goal is:

+The TBAL systems we study (Figure~\ref{fig:al-system}) work iteratively.
+At a high level, in each iteration, the system trains a model on currently available human labeled data and decides to label certain parts of unlabeled data using the trained model by finding high-accuracy regions using validation data.
 It then collects human labels on a small portion of unlabeled data that is deemed helpful for training the current model in the next iteration.
 The validation data is created by sampling i.i.d. points from the unlabeled pool and querying human labels for them.
-In addition to the training data, the validation data is a major driver of the cost and accuracy of auto-labeling.
+In addition to training data, the validation data is a major driver of the cost and accuracy of auto-labeling and will be a key component in our study.